loopbackio/loopback-next/docs/site/Authentication-component-action.md

 permalink: /doc/en/lb4/Authentication-component-action.html
 ---

+{% include note.html content="
+This is not needed for [middleware-based sequence](REST-middleware-sequence.md) as the authentication is enforced by a middleware that's automatically discovered and added to the sequence.
+" %}

 ## Adding an Authentication Action to a Custom Sequence

 In a LoopBack 4 application with REST API endpoints, each request passes through